swiftwasm/swiftwasm-book/src/getting-started/setup-snapshot.md

 # Installation - Development Snapshot

-## WebAssembly SDK - Cross compile to WebAssembly
+## Swift SDK for WebAssembly - Cross compile to WebAssembly

 The upstream Open Source Swift toolchain does support WebAssembly as a target platform since **Swift 6.0**.
 For those versions, you just need to install [Swift SDK for cross-compilation](https://github.com/apple/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md).